bradmat/ball-throwing-with-a-virtual-robot/README.md

 # Ball Throwing with a Virtual Robot
 This repository contains the source code for a final year research project allowing a ball throwing game to be played with a virtual robot within Virtual Reality.
-The project was developed within the Unreal Engine on version 4.19 for use the HTC VIVE system.
+The project was developed within the Unreal Engine on version 4.19 for use the with HTC VIVE system.

 ![project picture](project_picture.png)